nitinc9/c9-membership/README.md

 * The browser issues a request that's eventually handled by the `MembershipUI`.
 * `MembershipUI` invokes a REST API on the `MembershipAPI` passing in a callback to handle the API response.
+* `MembershipAPI` calls the API response callback with the results of processing.
-* The API response callback prepares the appropriate HTML response and returns back to the browser.
+* The callback prepares the appropriate HTML response and sends it back to the browser.

 ## AWS Setup (optional for local deployment)